UCL-ARC/fortran-tooling/formatting/fortitude/fortitude.md

 ## Installation

-To install fortitude we can utilise the provided `pyproject.toml` by following the instructions in [the pre-commit install instructions](../README.md#pre-commit).
+To install fortitude we can utilise the provided `requirements.txt` by following the instructions in [the pre-commit install instructions](../../README.md#pre-commit).
 The [quickstart page](https://fortitude.readthedocs.io/en/stable/#quickstart) for Fortitude details multiple other ways of installing the tool.

 ## Usage in this repo